irenediaz1974/Portfolio2023/Regression Project/Readme.txt

-This is a project with the only purpose to show graphs and insights in the dataset:
+This is a project with the only purpose to learn Linear, Multivariate and polynomial Regression algorithm using jupyter notebooks.
-UCI Machine Learning Repository.
+The dataset was obtained from the Scikit-learn, CalifornianHousing.
+- Only for try Data Wrangler extension in Visual Studio Code, I used the dataset in https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html, but later I use functions from sklearn.